neonaleon/bombz/README.md

 ### Directory
 * bin - packaged files will be output here
-* src - contains only files to be packaged & deployed
+* package - contains only/all files to be packaged & deployed
 * deploy.sh - script to deploy application to the device

 ### Setup